Theodora Morse

-Theodora Morse (July 11, 1883 — November 10, 1953) was an American song writer and composer.

-She was a Tin Pan Alley lyricist who collaborated to produce a number of popular songs.
+Theodora Morse (July 11, 1883 — November 10, 1953) was an American songwriter and composer.
+Often using the professional name Dorothy Terriss, she was a Tin Pan Alley lyricist who collaborated to produce a number of popular songs.

 Background

 Alfreda Theodora Strandberg was born in Brooklyn, New York.
 On March 7, 1907, she married Theodore F. Morse (1873–1924).
 She and her husband became a successful songwriting team for Tin Pan Alley.
 Listed as Terriss & Morse, they were one of the earliest Tin Pan Alley husband-wife songwriting teams.

 Career

 Theodora not only wrote with her husband, but also collaborated with other composers.
 Professionally, she often used the pseudonyms of Dorothy Terriss, Dolly Morse and D. A. Esrom.